jscottmatthews/gke-iac-multiple-ways/README.md

 <h3>Terraform</h3>
 Instructions:

 Create a service account with the proper IAM permissions

     git clone https://github.com/jscottmatthews/gke-iac-multiple-ways.git
     cd gke-iac-multiple-ways/terraform/

-Download a key for the SA into the same directory and call it key.json (otherwise modify the code to specify the file's name / path)
+Download a key for the SA into the same directory and call it key.json (otherwise modify the code to specify the file's name / path).
+Then run the following commands (you will be asked for your project ID)

     terraform init
     terraform plan